-When it comes to learning, adults are not over sized children.
-Maturity brings unique characteristics that affect how adults are motivated to learn.
-By appealing to the unique qualities of adult learners, we can design more effective and motivating online courses.
-Here’s a list of generalized characteristics common to many but not all adult learners.
+The theory of adult learning infers that adults are not oversized children.
+Maturity and experience bring unique characteristics that affect how adults learn.
+According to this theory, appealing to the unique qualities of adult learners allows learning designers and educators to create more effective and motivating instruction.
+The following is a list of generalized characteristics common to many but not all adult learners.

 - Autonomy.
 Adults typically prefer a sense of control and self-direction.
 They like options and choice in their learning environment.
 Even adults who feel anxiety from self-direction may learn to appreciate this approach if given proper initial support.